codermarcos/simple-mask-money/README.md

 * [Node](examples/4.x.x/node)
 * [Vue](examples/4.x.x/vue)

-## Some features and behaviours
+## ✨ Some features and behaviours

-* Allow clear the mask
+* Clear the mask
+  * Remove listeners
 * Allow type only numbers
+  * Block user to type non-numeric chars
+* Allow negative numbers
+  * It permit user add a negative sign
+* Allow choose if negative sign is before or after
 * Allow lock the carret bar on end
+* Allow choose how many fractionalDigits
+* Allow choose decimal and thousands separators